robert-westenberger/knowledgebase/webgl/lights.md

 ## Shading Methods and Light-Reflection Models
 ### Shading
 **Shading** is the interpolation that is performed to obtain final color for fragments in a scene.
+Shading models  determine where the final color is calculated ( fragment vs vertex shader).
 The **Goraud** interpolation calculates the final color in the *vertex* shader, using vertex normals to perform the calculation.
 Leverages the built-in rendering pipeline's interpolation.
 Much faster since the performed calculations are computed per vertex.

 The **Phong** interpolation calculates the final color in the *fragment* shader, using vertex normals to perform the calculation.
 Slower but much more accurate / realistic interpolation.

 ![shading_interpolation_methods.png](/shading_interpolation_methods.png)

+###
 **Lighting** algorithms using physical principles of light reflection, lighting models are also referred to as reflection models.